-Atlanta Beltline
+Atlanta Beltline Wayfinding:

-The Atlanta Beltline is a 22-mile loop of former railroad tracks surrounding central Atlanta that will be the basis of a new tram system that will expand the coverage of the current MARTA system.
-The challenge was to develop a wayfinding program that integrates the two transit systems and to provide Atlantans with the information they need to take advantage of the new program.
+The Atlanta Beltline is a loop of former railroad tracks surrounding central Atlanta that will be the basis of a new tram system that will expand the coverage of the current MARTA system.
+My challenge was to develop a wayfinding program that integrates the two transit systems and to provide Atlantans with the information they need to take advantage of the new program.

 This was a personal project created for my graduate thesis at Georgia State University.
 I created all aspects of this project – maps, street furniture, 3D models, wayfinding plans, and branding.
-I’d like to do more of this in the future.

-Beltline Logo
+Beltline Symbol

 Many public transit systems around the world provide a train line that loops around the inner-city that connects the other incoming lines.
 This helps commuters by providing a way to travel around the city without having to go all the way to a central terminus and then transfer.
 This reduces travel times by creating a short cut between lines, and the Beltline would provide this opportunity to the MARTA.
 When I created the station map, it was important to represent the utility of the the new “circle” line.